Interested in applying?

 For more information on how to apply as an International Student please visit FIU Admissions Homepage.

-The Department of Communication has a team of dedicated academic advisors, readily available to provide guidance with course selection and keep you on track for an on-time graduation.
+The Department of Journalism + Media has a team of dedicated academic advisors, readily available to provide guidance with course selection and keep you on track for an on-time graduation.
 To make an appointment with an academic advisor, call (305)-919-5625.